 - Plan out your cooking schedule so you leave ample time to cook your prime rib roast to your preferred doneness.
 Also, the side dishes we cook usually take 30 minutes.
 While our meat is resting we have the side dishes prepped and ready to pop in the oven the minute the meat is removed.

-- Beef Drippings – prime rib doesn’t put out a ton of pan drippings, so if you’re making homemade beef gravy or au jus, you’ll need to supplement with beef stock.
+- Beef Drippings – prime rib doesn’t put out a ton of pan drippings or excess fat, so if you’re making homemade beef gravy or au jus, you’ll need to supplement with beef broth or stock.
+The picture above represents what I get after cooking.
+If you like, start with a few cups of beef broth or stock in the pan to collect the little it does put off.

 Wine- Bordeaux, Riojo, Syrah, Cabernet Sauvignon, Merlot, Malbec